 For participation in class, registration for the exam in portal 2 is necessary.
-In addition, the registration form in Ilias (Mandatory Registration Form) needs to be completed (A link will be posted here as soon as available).
+In addition, the registration form in Ilias (Mandatory Registration Form) needs to be completed (Please follow this link to go to the survey).
 The registration period will be between December 09 and December 20.

 As there is limited space in the BWL-PC-Pool, the maximum number of participants is limited to 36.
 Due to the given space restrictions, no extension in the number of participants is possible.
 In case the number of registrations exceeds the participation limit, a selection process will take place.
 If admission for the exam and the course is withdrawn, this will be indicated by a remark in the exam registration in portal 2.
 This process will be completed one day before the start of the tutorial the latest.
 If there will be more applicants then slots, students will be preferred that are planning to write an empirical seminar thesis in the Finance Area in the same semester.

 Students must have successfully completed one core course (FIN 5XX) from the Finance Area (Albrecht, Maug, Niessen-Ruenzi, Ruenzi, Spalt, Theissen, or Weber) in order to participate.